romkatv/powerlevel10k/README.md

 source this file.
 The next time you start Zsh, the configuration wizard shouldn't run automatically.
 If it does, this means the evaluation of `~/.zshrc` terminates prematurely before it reaches the line that sources `~/.p10k.zsh`.
 This most often happens due to syntax errors in `~/.zshrc`.
 These errors get hidden by the configuration wizard screen, so you don't notice them.
-Scroll up in the first configuration wizard screen to see these errors.
-Alternatively, run `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start Zsh without automatically running the configuration wizard.
+When you exit configuration wizard, look for error messages.
+You can also use `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start Zsh without automatically running the configuration wizard.
 Once you can see the errors, fix `~/.zshrc` to get rid of them.